Academic Integrity Policy

 School of Music

-Failure or a pattern of poor performance or behavior in any required course leads to a recommendation of Arts Warning.
+Failure or a pattern of poor performance or behavior in any required course leads to a recommendation of Warning.

-The Dean of Music, in consultation with the School of Music faculty, determines if a student is to be placed on Arts Warning based on but not limited to the following criteria:
+The Dean of Music, in consultation with the School of Music faculty, determines if a student is to be placed on Warning based on but not limited to the following criteria:

 - Repeated failure to comply with School of Music attendance policies and/or to complete assignments as assigned.

-The Dean of Music has the discretion to put a student on Arts Probation at any time in accordance with the “Suspension Policy: Administrative Committee,” as stated in the UNCSA Bulletin.
+The Dean of Music has the discretion to put a student on Probation at any time in accordance with the “Suspension Policy: Administrative Committee,” as stated in the UNCSA Bulletin.

 All students in all arts programs must be invited to continue in their programs periodically.
 Students who, in the judgment of the faculty, fail to demonstrate sufficient progress toward professional standards in the arts will not be invited to return.

-Students who have terminated their enrollment at UNCSA for any reason, including failure to be invited to continue in a program, must apply for readmission prior to being allowed to reenroll.
+Students who have terminated their enrollment at UNCSA for any reason, including failure to be invited to continue in a program, must apply for readmission prior to being allowed to re-enroll.
 Such students must meet admission standards outlined for all entering students.
-A student whose enrollment has been interrupted for two years or more will, upon reentry, be responsible for the program requirements outlined in the Bulletin in effect at the time of reentry.
+A student whose enrollment has been interrupted for two years or more will, upon re-entry, be responsible for the program requirements outlined in the Bulletin in effect at the time of re-entry.

-In certain highly unusual situations and in cases related to disorderly or disruptive conduct that do not fall within the student Code of Conduct, the Dean of Students or the dean of an arts school may initiate an administrative committee to convene and hear the allegations.
+In certain highly unusual situations, and in cases related to disorderly or disruptive conduct that do not fall within the student Code of Conduct, the Dean of Students or the dean of an arts school may initiate an administrative committee to convene and hear the allegations.
 A few examples of conduct which might result in such a hearing are:

-- Repeated failure to comply with arts school and/or academic attendance policies and/or to complete assignment as assigned; or
+- Repeated failure to comply with arts school and/or academic attendance policies and/or to complete an assignment as assigned; or

 The administrator initiating the committee meeting shall chair the hearing of the administrative committee.
 The committee members shall be: (1) the dean of the school in which the student is currently enrolled; (2) the Associate Provost and; (3) any other individuals whose involvement is germane to the situation under consideration and whose presence would be in the best interest of the student involved as well as the overall campus community, as deemed appropriate by the convener.

-The purpose and procedures of the administrative committee shall include (1) listening to the allegations involving the student, (2) hearing from the student about his/her experience in the situation, (3) hearing from any others who may be relevant to the student, (4) deliberating on what actions are called for in the situation, and (5) following through with the conclusions reached through deliberations.
+The purpose and procedures of the administrative committee shall include (1) listening to the allegations involving the student, (2) hearing from the student abouttheir experience in the situation, (3) hearing from any others who may be relevant to the student, (4) deliberating on what actions are called for in the situation, and (5) following through with the conclusions reached through deliberations.

-Committee decisions regarding outcomes shall be determined by the information presented in the hearing regardless of whether the student has any College Code of Conduct violations on his/her social rules record.
+Committee decisions regarding outcomes shall be determined by the information presented in the hearing regardless of whether the student has any College Code of Conduct violations on their social rules record.
 If the committee decides that the allegations against the student are unwarranted, it will be reported to the student and other school staff on a need-to-know basis.
 If the committee decides that the evidence supports the allegations, then the committee may recommend outcomes to correct the situation, including separating the student from UNCSA or determining that the student will not be invited to return to UNCSA the next term.

 The student’s appeal must present facts showing that by the preponderance of the evidence that the course grade was based on: